Pear1790/Pear1790/README.md

 ### 👨‍💻 About Me

-I'm a cooperative and passionate developer who loves building real-world solutions through embedded systems, IoT integration, and full-stack web applications.
-I enjoy solving problems systematically and collaborating with teams.

-When I'm not coding, I'm exploring new technologies or working on hardware projects.
+I am a 3rd-year Computer Science student at Huachiew Chalermprakiet University with a strong passion for bridging the gap between hardware and software.
+I enjoy building practical solutions, from IoT-enabled devices to structured desktop and web applications.

+I focus on writing clean code and solving problems systematically, whether it's monitoring system integrity or tracking health metrics.
+I’m always eager to learn and adapt to new technologies in the ever-evolving tech landscape.

 - 🔭 Currently working on **Smart CPR Mannequin** (IoT training device) and **Student Activity Management System** (web platform)
-- 🌱 Learning advanced RTOS, embedded Linux, and cloud IoT platforms
+- 🌱 Learning Embedded Systems (esp32/Arduino), cloud IoT platforms and Full-stack web development.
-- 👯 Looking to collaborate on IoT and open-source projects
+- 👯 Looking to collaborate on Embedded Systems, IoT projects, and Open-source software.
-- ⚡ Fun fact: I love turning sensor data into meaningful feedback systems!
+- 🏆 Goal : My goal is to leverage IoT and software engineering to develop impactful systems for a better future.
+- ⚡ Fun fact: Committed to building innovative solutions that address real-world challenges and improve lives.

 ### 🎯 Internship 2026